patbi/See-Docs_Handbook/README.md

 # Our Company Handbook
-*A Collaborative Handbook for our SeeDoc Team & Community*
+*A Collaborative Handbook for our See-Docs Team & Community*

 This repository serves these purposes: